FormidableLabs/prism-react-renderer/README.md

   A lean <a href="https://github.com/PrismJS/prism">Prism</a> highlighter component for React<br>
   Comes with everything to render Prismjs highlighted code directly to React (Native) elements, global-pollution-free!
 </p>

-### Maintenance Status: Active

-Formidable is actively working on this project, and we expect to continue for work for the foreseeable future.
-Bug reports, feature requests and pull requests are welcome.

 ## Why?